cyberbotics/webots_ros/docker/README.md

 ## Why Use Docker?

 Since ROS 1 does not support Ubuntu 22.04 or newer OS versions, and Webots R2024a has dropped support for Ubuntu 20.04 and ROS 1, this setup ensures a unified development environment.
 It allows ROS 1 and Webots to coexist seamlessly, bypassing OS and Webots version restrictions.
+Also. with this setup, you can use GUI applications directly from Docker, such as RViz, with GPU acceleration enabled.

 ---